 When you run, walk, skip or jump your feet absorb the impact of every step, making foot care essential to achieve your best performance.
 Injuries to the foot and lower leg account for 40% of running-related injuries with the most common being plantar fasciitis, Achilles tendinopathy, and tibial stress syndrome (shin splints).
 The risk of running injuries can be increased by high arches, reduced ankle range of motion, leg length discrepancies, and excessive pronation.

 A Podiatrist is trained to assess the feet and lower limb, diagnose and treat injuries, provide injury prevention strategies and education on the latest in running shoe technology.
 If you are thinking of starting a running program, or are presently running, then a visit to a Podiatrist will ensure that you are doing everything possible to remain injury free.

 Learn how you move:

 Everyday life and physical activities such as running and sports place enormous pressure on our feet, which can lead to permanent foot changes and pain.
 If you experience heel, arch or foot pain book a biomechanical assessment with our Podiatrists.
 We’ll undertake a thorough assessment of your symptoms and feet to develop an effective treatment plan to get you back on your feet and performing at your best.
 At your biomechanical assessment, the Podiatrists will take a detailed history, perform a physical assessment, use video walking analysis and take a 3D foot scan to find out what’s causing the pain.

 Did you know you can get a new pair of orthotics from your health fund every year?
-NO GAP to pay and no out-of-pocket expenses*.Don’t have private health?
+Claim your Low or No-Gap Orthotics.
+No health fund?
 We have you covered, get a new pair for 50% off.
 See clinic for details.